inpercima/swaaplate/src/template/client/README.md

 ### `activateLogin`

-Defines whether a login will be used or not.
+Defines whether the login module will be used or not.

 * default: `true`
 * type: `boolean`